aunnnn/cse120pa3tests/README.md

 As you can see there's no magic here.
 When you pass env variable `N`, it just runs any function at index `N-1` in `func_ptr` array of test functions.
 Rename function any way you want.

 ## Collaboration
-Feel free to open PR for new tests, or bugs.
+Feel free to open PR for new test, or bug.
 Or just to discuss particular test cases or outputs.
+NOT A PLACE TO DISCUSS SOLUTION ITSELF, BUT TEST CASE.